 13. Moving Truck Rentals

 Penske offers a 10% discount on truck rentals when you show your college ID.
-Budget also offers a couple discounts: get 20% off local moves and 15% off one-way moves (such as moving to or out of college).
+Budget also offers a couple discounts: get 20% off local moves and 15% off one-way moves (such as moving to or from college).

 How to get the discount: Just show your college ID when you pick up the truck.